Sherman M4A3E8 aside M26 Pershing to show the "parents" of this half-breed.

 To explore a like minded expedient solution, Chrysler put a T26 turret on an M4 105 howitzer chassis.
 The decision makers decided to go forward with the M26 as a whole.

-This project really began with a second hand Tamiya Pershing and a second hand Tamiya HVSS Sherman.
-Add another second hand Tamiya Super Sherman Upper Hull and here we go.
+This project really began with second hand Tamiya Pershing and an incomplete Tamiya Super Sherman.

 To get the project going I used a lower turret half from the Super Sherman and cut out the ring to adapt the Pershing to the Sherman.